nniiicc/lis546_Sp23/content/overview_and_intro.md

 This knowledge will be useful when applied to practical activities such as data normalization, cleaning, or packaging for sharing and reuse.

 We will also pay particular attention to the repository architectures (technical design) and information infrastructures (technological and social connectivity) that constrain and afford data access.
 Throughout the quarter we will draw on research, case studies, and practical working examples in order to examine key challenges in the field.
-See the video below for an extended introduction to the course structure this term.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/nGYnknL1QFs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 **Accessibility**
 - There will be minimal material on the Canvas site.
 I hope that this makes skimming and digesting the material much easier, and it provides a sustainable resource that you can return to at any time in the future (and is publicly accessible).
 The course content will remain accessible to you regardless of your being enrolled as a student at UW.

-- There will be a short and hopefully helpful lecture each week, but the majority of the substantive content is in the form of pages on this website and as links to articles and other websites.
+- There will be a short and hopefully helpful video-recorded lecture each week, but the majority of the substantive content is in the form of pages on this website and as links to articles and other websites.

 - If you cannot, for any reason, access course materials please be in touch and I will figure out a way to get the material to you.